-For more information on lease hold overs and renewals, visit: smallbusiness.nsw.gov.au/hold-over
+For more information on lease hold overs and renewals, visit: smallbusiness.nsw.gov.au/about-retail-leases/ retail-lease-basics#renewals

 Are you required to 'make good' the premises at the end of the lease?

 'Make good' provisions set out the obligations of the lessee before the lease ends, if any.